abriqqi.com

 El domingo no trabajamos — We don’t work on Sunday

-When it comes to a certain day of the week, you should always use the determined article “el” with no preposition.
+When it comes to a certain day of the week, you should always use the definite article “el” with no preposition.

 el lunes – on Monday